AnacletoLAB/sHAM/README.md

-This procedure generates the `libmegaDot.so` library file that can be imported in any Python script as `from libmegaDot import dotp_cpp, dotp_cpp_sparse`. **Note**: The provided CMakeList configures the compiler to create a library that can be executed only on architecture featuring at least AVX2 instructions.
+This procedure generates the `libmegaDot.so` library file that can be imported in any Python script as `from libmegaDot import dotp_cpp, dotp_cpp_sparse`. **Note**: The provided CMakeList configures the compiler to create a library that can be executed only on architectures featuring at least AVX2 instructions.
-If the program crashes with "illegal instruction" errors (SIGILL), your hardware archiecture may be not supported by the defaut options.
+If the program crashes with "illegal instruction" errors (SIGILL), the target CPU may not be supported by the defalut options.
 In this case, try modifying the [CMakeLists file](megaDot/CMakeLists.txt), line 15 from:
 ```
 set(CMAKE_CXX_FLAGS "${CMAKE_CXX_FLAGS} -mavx2")